Gemini COVID-19 study information

 If you have booked a timeslot but need to re-arrange, you can do so easily online by choosing a new time and date that works for you.
 Alternatively, you can get in contact via email (firstname.lastname@example.org) and we will re-arrange the interview date for you.

 If you would like to view the twin questionnaire and see the questions we will be asking the children, please click here to view the questionnaire in full.
+If you would like to learn a bit more about the study, we have created an infographic.
+Click here to view the infographic.
 Once you have booked in for your home environment interview, we will send you an email to confirm the time/date of the interview and in this email we will provide you with a link for both your twins to access the online questionnaire directly.

 Alternatively, both your twins can access the online questionnaire here: